 The Group evaluates if the warrants issued in connection with the Initial Public Offering (the "Public Warrants") and the Private Placement Warrants issued by XPAC Acquisition Corp. are derivatives or contain features that qualify as embedded derivatives in accordance with IFRS 9 - Financial Instruments.
-The Group's derivatives instruments are recorded at Financial instruments measured at fair value through profit or loss.
+The Group's derivatives instruments are recorded at financial instruments measured at fair value through profit or loss.
 Accordingly, the Group recognizes the warrants as financial liabilities at fair value and remeasures the warrants at fair value at each reporting period.
 The liabilities are subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in the Group's consolidated statements of income.
 The fair value has been measured based on the listed market price of such warrants.
+On July 27, 2023, XPAC Acquisition Corp. was deconsolidated from XP Inc's Financial Statements due to the Purchase and Sponsor Handover Agreement (see note 5(ii)(c)(i)) and the warrant liabilities expired.